 This is due to your increased susceptibility for getting blood clots.

-But there is no universal rule for when it safe to fly after having a stroke.
+But there is no universal rule for when it is safe to fly after having a stroke.

 The NHS and the Stroke Association advise that if you have had a stroke you should not fly for a minimum two weeks.
 Yet In more severe cases, patients may have to avoid flying for three months.

-Whether it’s a stroke or a TIA, as always you should think about consult your doctor before booking any flights.
+Before booking a trip, you should think about consulting your doctor before booking any flights.
 They will be able to confirm exactly when you’re fit to travel.

 As early as a week after your hip replacement surgery, it is safe for you to take a short flight.